-A leaky hose and a leaky hose bib are not only an annoyance, they can waste quite a bit of water.
+A leaky hose and a leaky hose bib are not only annoyances; they can also waste quite a bit of water.
 To fix a leaky hose bib the first thing to do is locate exactly where it is leaking from.
 There can be a leak in the handle area, or packing when the hose bib is turned on.
 Another type of leaky hose bib is one that will not shut off all the way, it will leak constantly even though the hose bib is shut off tight.
 If the housing of the hose bib is cracked or water is coming out somewhere else other than between a joint then you will most likely have to change the hose bib to repair it.

 How to Fix a Leaky Hose Bib When the Leak Is Coming From the Packing Area